abhishekbaghel05/public/Creating_DAISY_files_using_google_cloud.md

 3. Install the DAISY Pipeline 2 Software.
 For more information visit the [installation page](https://daisy.github.io/pipeline/Get-Help/User-Guide/Installation/#system-requirements).
 4. Open the Program Files in your C drive.
 Open the folder location `C:\Program Files (x86)\DAISY Pipeline 2\daisy-pipeline\jdk-11.0.2+9-jre\lib` .
 Download and add the file [content-types.properties](https://github.com/AdoptOpenJDK/openjdk-jdk11/blob/master/src/java.base/windows/classes/sun/net/www/content-types.properties) to this location.
 5. Download [LAME MP3 Encoder](https://lame.sourceforge.io/download.php).
 Extact the folder.
 Save it in a safe place like `C:\Program Files (x86)`.
-6. Add the path to 'lame' to the environment variables so that DAISY pipeline can find it location.
+6. Add the path to 'lame' to the environment variables so that DAISY pipeline can find its location.

 ## Setting Up Google Cloud TTS
 1. Visit cloud.google.com and create a new accout if it is not existing.